AOEpeople/aoe_technology_radar/radar/2017-10-01/go-lang.md

 ---

-We moved Go up to Trial because multiple teams have used Go with success for different services and tools.
+We have moved Go to Trial because multiple teams have used Go with success for different services and tools.
-The learning curve and productivity has proven to be great and we are convinced that this language will find more adoption in other teams.
+The learning curve and productivity have proven to be immense and we are convinced that this language will find more adoption in other teams.